 Practice overview

-Before joining chambers, David worked as an assistant to a barrister who specialised in media and defamation claims and achieved successful outcomes for clients including prominent politicians, both foreign and domestic, and public figures on social media.
-He has experience drafting pleadings and advising in complex defamation disputes.
-David has also previously worked as a data protection paralegal in the healthcare sector, and as an assistant to an employment barrister with a particular focus on discrimination claims.
+Before joining chambers, David worked as an assistant to a media law barrister who specialised in defamation claims.
+They achieved successful outcomes for numerous clients including prominent politicians, foreign and domestic, and public figures on social media.
+He has experience advising and drafting pleadings in complex defamation disputes.

 David enjoys travelling the world and cycling, occasionally at the same time.